CJB-2702/Armada-PBMS/phase_1/PHASE1_STATUS.md

 ## Summary

 Phase 1 of the Asset Management System has been **successfully completed**.
 Both Phase 1A (Core Foundation Tables) and Phase 1B (Core System Initialization) are fully implemented and working.
+The test script now passes completely with no errors or warnings.

 ## Phase 1A: Core Foundation Tables ✅ COMPLETED